sedostheatre/sedos.co.uk/input/shows/2018-earthquakes-in-london.md

 ---
-title: "Earthquakes in London"
+title: Earthquakes in London
-authors: "By MIKE BARTLETT"
 year: '2018'
+authors: By MIKE BARTLETT
 subtitle: An epic rollercoaster of a play that takes us from 1968 to 2525 and back again
 showtimes:
   - time: '2018-07-10 19:30+0100'